-- 5.1.1 In recognition of the need to provide an effective food safety service to both the consumers of food and proprietors of food businesses, various systems are in place or are being considered to ensure that the quality expected by service recipients and the Council is delivered. - 5.1.2 The following systems assist in assessing and ensuring the right level of quality is provided:- - Regular Food Safety Team meetings which are fully minuted and officers appropriately tasked; - Bench marking exercises with other food enforcement services in Essex and elsewhere: - Team meetings for sharing good practice and consistency; - Joint inspections with food enforcement officers' by their line manager provides an opportunity to monitor the officers' inspection techniques and to discuss the outcome.
-Officers are also encouraged to carry out joint inspections with other team members in order to share best practices; - Counter signing of formal enforcement notices prior to service; - Monitoring of copy letters which have been sent out by officers; - Joint visits and auditing of officers during inspections and the paperwork they produce; - Completion of an aide-memoir form providing permanent record of the findings of each inspection, which can be monitored and discussed; - Documentation of various procedures;

-- Implementation of external third party auditing which will involve scrutiny by food enforcement officers from other local authorities in Essex, cocoordinated by the Essex Food Group; - The food hygiene training provided by the service delivers is periodically audited by the CIEH; - Internal audits the unit received an internal audit in 2011 and attained a 'substantial assurance standard' with no major or critical priorities identified; - Third party monitoring and auditing of performance targets by the FSA.
+5.1.1 In recognition of the need to provide an effective food safety service to both consumers of food and proprietors of food businesses, various systems are in place or are being considered to ensure that the quality expected by service recipients and the Council is delivered.

+5.1.2 The following systems assist in assessing and ensuring the right level of quality is provided: -

+- Regular Food Safety Team meetings which are fully minuted and officers appropriately tasked; - Bench marking exercises with other food enforcement services in Essex and elsewhere; - Team meetings for sharing good practice and consistency; - Joint inspections with food enforcement officers by their line manager provides an opportunity to monitor the officers' inspection techniques and to discuss the outcome.
+Officers are also encouraged to carry out joint inspections with other team members in order to share best practices; - Counter signing of formal enforcement notices prior to service; - Monitoring of copy letters which have been sent out by officers; - Joint visits and auditing of officers during inspections and the paperwork they produce; - Completion of an aide-memoir form providing permanent record of the findings of each inspection, which can be monitored and discussed; - Documentation of various procedures; - Implementation of external third party auditing which will involve scrutiny by food enforcement officers from other local authorities in Essex, co-coordinated by the Essex Food Group; - Internal audits the unit received an internal audit in 2011 and attained a 'substantial assurance standard' with no major or critical priorities identified; - Third party monitoring and auditing of performance targets by the FSA.
 The service was re-audited by the Food Standards Agency in October 2011.
 All actions stemming from that audit have now been completed.